 Try to limit the use of outdoor footwear inside the house, especially on the carpet.

-Rotate your rugs occasionally to prevent uneven aging and fading
+Rotate your vintage rug occasionally to prevent uneven aging and fading

 If you come across loose yarns, don't pull on them under any circumstances.
 Instead, use scissors to cut them and even them out with the rest.